AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/sendgrid.md

 1. Select the newly created contact list and check if the new email record from the dataset you created is being populated within the new contact list.

-1. Additionally also check a couple of emails to validate if the field mapping is correct.
+1. Additionally, also check a couple of emails to validate if the field mapping is correct.
 <br/>
 ![](../../assets/catalog/email-marketing/sendgrid/31.jpg)
 <br/>